FerretDB/FerretDB/website/docs/indexes.md

 Indexes are essential in improving query performance by enabling fast retrieval of relevant documents when querying large collections.

 Indexes in FerretDB are created based on a specific field(s) within documents.
-When an index is created, this creates a data structure that maps between the index values and the document locations, making it possible to retrieve documents more quickly based on those fields.
+Creating an index involves having a data structure that maps the values in the indexed fields to the locations of the related documents, making it possible to retrieve documents more quickly based on those fields.

 ## How do indexes work?